thoughtbot/ios-on-rails/book/iOS/Swift/add_an_event_view_controller.md

 ### Create Static Cells

-In the storyboard, drag four `table view cells` from the object library at the bottom of the utilities sidebar to the area below the blank cell in the `table view controller`.
+In the document outline, select the "Table View" below the "Event View Controller".
+This is the table view that our Event View Controller manages.

+IMAGE OF DOCUMENT OUTLINE

-We will use these extra cells to gather information from the user to create a new event.
+Open the attributes inspector in the the utilities sidebar.
+Incrase the number of prototype cells in the table view to 5 and switch the content from "Dynamic Prototypes" to "Static Cells".
+We will use these cells to gather information from the user to create a new event.

+IMAGE OF ATTRIBUTES INSPECTOR CELL INCREASE

+Drag a `text field` from the object library at the bottom of the attributes inspector into four of the blank cells in the `table view controller`.

-IMAGE OF NEW STATIC CELLS
+IMAGE OF PROTOTYPE CELLS